PatrickMurray78/PatrickMurray78/README.md

 ### Current focus

+- Building **Horizonline**, a cinematic offline-first flight companion for iOS and Android that turns flights into immersive 3D journeys, answers questions about the world below and generates shareable post-flight reels
 - Java, Spring Boot, Kafka and Kubernetes
 - Applied AI, LLM evaluation and RAG workflows
 - Python, prototyping and product-focused software